 - experience of working for or with key employers in the Darlington and Tees Valley areas.

-Appointments are for four years in the first instance.
+Appointments are for up to four years in the first instance.

 The Corporation usually meets five times per year, with meetings scheduled for Tuesday evenings from 5.30pm.
 Governors are also invited to join one of the Corporation’s main Committees (Finance, Estates and Employment, Audit, Quality and Standards, Student Liaison); these committees meet between three and five times per year.
 The Corporation meets once or twice per year for full day strategic planning events and governors are also encouraged to attend relevant college events throughout the year.
 Governors need to commit time to prepare for meetings, including reading and reviewing papers, reports and minutes.